nats-io/stan.go/README.md

 As for non-durable queue subscribers, if a member's connection is closed, or if `Unsubscribe` its called, the member leaves the group.
-Any unacknowledged message is transfered to remaining members.
+Any unacknowledged message is transferred to remaining members.
 See *Closing the Group* for important difference with non-durable queue subscribers.

 #### Closing the Group